lsamaha/degreeday/README.md

 ## Getting Started

 Build with maven.
-Deploy the REST API servers and access the standard endpoints.
+Deploy the REST API and access the standard endpoints.

 ## Location